EU regulation on health technology assessment (HTAR)

 Changes

-The HTA Regulation lays the foundation for EU/EEA cooperation on joint health technology assessments of relative clinical efficacy and safety (joint clinical assessments), as well as joint scientific consultations for health technology developers.
+The HTA Regulation lays the foundation for Europe-wide cooperation on joint health technology assessments (joint clinical assessments), as well as joint scientific consultations for health technology developers.

 Page contents